It’s time once again for our annual highlights article, so without further ado, the highlights of TrekOhio 2015:

 Bob: Brandywine Falls in Cuyahoga Valley National Park

-Both of the above photos were from our post, Cuyahoga Valley National Park: Brandywine, Blue Hen, and Buttermilk Waterfalls.
+Both of the above photos were from our post, Cuyahoga Valley National Park: Brandywine and Blue Hen Falls.

 We have also compiled a list of Ohio waterfalls that we’ve visited in the post, Waterfalls!!!